-The valuation for Moody's has moved around significantly in the past decade after hitting its nadir in 2010 at 11.7.
-Today's price-to-earnings ratio of 23 is well in excess of what we see as fair value at 17.9, meaning that Moody's looks overvalued at present.
+The valuation for Moody's has moved around significantly in the past decade after hitting its lowest point in 2010 at 11.7.
+Today's price-to-earnings ratio of 23 is well above what we see as fair value at 17.9, meaning that Moody's looks overvalued at present.
 That implies a meaningful 4.9% headwind to total returns as the valuation normalizes over time.
 We also see the dividend yield as being maintained near 1% over time but Moody's is certainly not a pure income stock.
+Disclosure: This analyst has no position in the security discussed in this article, and no plans to initiate one in the next 72 hours.